Ultimate Guide to Medicare Advantage Enrollment

 Trial Right After Switching from Medigap to Medicare Advantage

 In this scenario, you’ll also have a 12-month window that gives you a SEP to change your mind.
-Once you disenroll from your Medicare Advantage plan, you’ll have 63 days with Guaranteed Issue Rights.
+Once you disenroll from your Advantage plan, you’ll have 63 days with Guaranteed Issue Rights.

-However, this trial right does have some limits.
+But, this trial right does have some limits.
 You’re only allowed to enroll back into your previous Medigap plan if it’s still available in your area.

 If your previous Medigap policy is no longer available, then you’re allowed to enroll in Medigap Plan A, B, D, G, K, or L.